-25 Cf. Pierre Prigent, in his comments on the expression "in the spirit" (Rev 1,10) writes: "The expression occurs again at 4:2 (cf. also 17,3 and 21:10).
+&lt;sup>25 Cf. Pierre Prigent, in his comments on the expression "in the spirit" (Rev 1,10) writes: "The expression occurs again at 4:2 (cf. also 17,3 and 21:10).
 It undoubtedly refers to a phenomenon more or less resembling that of ecstasy.
 In similar fashion Peter (Acts 11:5), after having prayed, fell into ecstasy and had a vision.
 Likewise Paul (Acts 22,17, the narratives of his conversion, and 2Cor 12:1ff).
 As in these texts, we note here the moderation in tone: no importance is given to the manner in which the ecstasy occurs; the phenomenon does not elicit even the slightest commentary; only the vision thus revealed and the reality of its inspiration are of importance", The Apocalypse of St. John, 128.

-26 Even Martha Himmelfarb recognizes that "Conventional language, then, does not preclude actual visionary experience" (Ascent to Heaven in Jewish and Christian Apocalypses, New York/Oxford: OUP, 1993; 113), even though she finally rejects the mystical origin of the ascents in the pseudonymous apocalypses: "Taking account of how they [the authors] worked argues for reading the apocalypses not as fictionalized accounts of personal experiences but as works of fiction from start to finish, although the authors themselves would never have accepted this anachronistic labeling of the genre in which they wrote", Ascent to Heaven, 113.
+experience" (Ascent to Heaven in Jewish and Christian Apocalypses, New York/Oxford: OUP, 1993; 113), even though she finally rejects the mystical origin of the ascents in the pseudonymous apocalypses: "Taking account of how they [the authors] worked argues for reading the apocalypses not as fictionalized accounts of personal experiences but as works of fiction from start to finish, although the authors themselves would never have accepted this anachronistic labeling of the genre in which they wrote", Ascent to Heaven, 113.

-27 The downplaying of mystical experience is also the reason for Paul's preference to boast of his weaknesses (2Cor 12,1-10), where his description of the experience suddenly changes to the third person (2Cor 12,2-4).
+&lt;sup>27 The downplaying of mystical experience is also the reason for Paul's preference to boast of his weaknesses (2Cor 12,1-10), where his description of the experience suddenly changes to the third person (2Cor 12,2-4).
 This raises the possibility, so far not discussed in the literature as far as I am aware, that an important reason for using the device of 'pseudonymity' was to prevent boasting and preserve the seer-author's humility.

-28 See note 13.
-This is not to suggest that all 'the outpourings of divine religious experience' are always infallible, for discernment is especially necessary in this area, cf. Poulain's Graces of Interior Prayer, Part IV, pp 273-363.
-But it does mean that a work that has been discerned and approved by the early Church and then question of fallibility, there is an issue of credibility.
-The Book of Revelation claims to contain true God-given insight into the present and future states of the universe and this claim has been endorsed by generations of Church leaders and faithful.
-If this claim is proven to be untrue, then the writing is a false prophecy calling for immediate rejection, avoidance and contempt.
-There is no middle ground here for those to whom the Book of Revelation was originally addressed and entrusted: the Church faithful.
+&lt;sup>28 See n.
+13. This is not to suggest that all 'the outpourings of divine religious experience' are always infallible, for discernment is especially necessary in this area, cf. Poulain's Graces of Interior Prayer, Part IV, pp 273-363.
+But it does mean that a work that has been discerned and approved by the early Church and then placed in the New Testament Canon can reasonably be expected to have the necessary properties of infallibility.